UWCS/apollo/README.md

 A Dockerfile and docker-compose are provided for easily running Apollo.
 Assuming you already have docker installed, run `docker compose up` to start both Apollo and a postgres database.

-The compose file uses a docker compose config to mount `config.yaml` into the container at runtime, not at build time.
+The compose file uses a read-only bind mount to mount `config.yaml` into the container at runtime, not at build time.
 Copy `config.example.yaml` to `config.yaml` and configure the fields so that compose can do this.
 You will need to change the database url to `postgresql://apollo:apollo@apollo-db/apollo` if you wish to connect to the containerised database.

 The docker image builds `alembic.ini` into it by copying the example, as it is rare any values in this wish to be changed on a per-deployment basis.